 Large language models (LLMs) that are continuously updated by crawling the internet offer a natural alternative to traditional search engines like Google's.
 Perplexity has emerged as a leading contender.
 When a query is submitted to Perplexity, it uses AI to search the internet in real time, gathering information from various sources, which it distils into a concise answer with relevant citations.
 For many types of queries, Perplexity provides a better way to get to the answer.
-Perplexity doesn't have its own foundation model, but rather utilizes various existing models, including GPT-4 and Claude 3.
-In July 2024, OpenAI launched its own search engine, SearchGPT, to compete with Google's.28 suggested29, but rather is about Google facing greater reputation risks as a large, established incumbent.
+Perplexity doesn't have its own foundation model, but rather utilizes various existing models, including models from Open AI and Anthropic.
+In July 2024, OpenAI launched its own search engine, SearchGPT, to compete with Google's.

+Google may be particularly vulnerable to LLMs due to the innovator's dilemma.
+This may not be so much about giving up on its existing business model, as some have suggested, but rather is about Google facing greater reputation risks as a large, established incumbent.
 Google has more to lose from providing occasionally inaccurate search results (e.g., for edge cases) compared to a startup.
 This allows startups to capture market share for certain types of searches, especially those where there is uncertainty around the answer.